How Do You Know if You're in Perimenopause?

 I mean, we've heard about menopause from our elders but thought that it was much further off for us.

-When I learned that I was in perimenopause in my early forties, my first thought was I'm too young, and my next thought was now what?
+When I learned that I was in perimenopause in my early forties, my first thought was I was too young, and my next thought was, now what?

 This is my perimenopause discovery story.

 I remember the day when my period didn't start on Day 28, as usual.
-I felt it coming, but it didn't show up until around day 35, and I thought that's odd.
+I felt it coming, but it didn't show up until around day 35, and I thought that was odd.
 That was my first sign of perimenopause.

 I was around forty-three years old when I noticed the shift in my cycles, but looking back, I was in my late thirties when I started to feel an emotional change.

-If you are not happy with your body, it has nothing to do with the physical weight, but I was very concerned with the number on the scale back then.
+If you are unhappy with your body, it has nothing to do with the physical weight, but I was very concerned with the number on the scale back then.

 It weighed heavily on me emotionally, and my moods would go from bad to full-on bitch mode in two seconds flat.
 Looking back, I see myself as someone who tried very hard to portray herself as kind and funny, but I was kind of mean and joyless at home.

-It wasn't until I was forty-three that I started to experience more delays in my period that led me to Google why is my period later than expected and why am I so moody all of the time.
+It wasn't until I was forty-three that I started to experience more delays in my period, which led me to Google why my period is later than expected and why I am so moody all of the time.

 The Google search returned a word that I had heard of but never thought I would need to know anything about until much later in life: perimenopause.

-As the months went by, my period became erratic, just like my moods, and I decided to see a doctor who was something I hadn't done since my son was born.
+As the months went by, my period became erratic, just like my moods, and I decided to see a doctor, which I hadn't done since my son was born.

 Yep, over a decade of not visiting a doctor, I was scared to death to go because I have what they call white coat syndrome, and just the smell of doctors' offices makes me want to run.